radiatoryang/scopa/README.md

 ## Usage

 Put a .MAP or .WAD file in your `/Assets/` folder and it'll import automatically, generating assets / prefabs for you to use.
-Play with the file import settings.

 **Do your edits in the level editor, not in Unity!** If you edit the prefab instance, your changes may be erased when you re-import the .MAP again.
-We strongly recommend treating this .MAP file as the "single source of truth."
+Treating the .MAP file as the "single source of truth."

 To learn about more features, such as runtime support, entity handling, and the FGD generator, read the [Documentation](https://github.com/radiatoryang/scopa/blob/main/Documentation~/Scopa.md).

 ## Limitations

-- **This package doesn't have game code.** It imports MAPs, sets up colliders, and imports entity data.
+- **This package doesn't have game code.** It imports the file, sets up colliders, and imports entity data.
 You still have to make the game yourself.

 ## Contributions